Black Crypt is a fantasy single-player roleplaying game by Raven Software, published by Electronic Arts.

-Black Crypt is a fantasy single-player role-playing game by Raven Software, published by Electronic Arts.
+Black Crypt is a fantasy single-player roleplaying game by Raven Software, published by Electronic Arts.
 It was released in 1992.
-It was originally conceived of as a pen and paper roleplaying game by Brian Raffel and Steve Raffel.
-The game was originally released for Amiga, but since then the first two levels have been released as freeware.
+It was initially conceived of as a pen and paper roleplaying game by Brian Raffel and Steve Raffel.
+The game was originally released for Amiga, but the first two levels have been released as freeware since then.

-The player creates four heroes.
-There are four classes these heroes may have, fighter, cleric, magic user, and druid.
-These four heroes travel through the twenty-eight levels of the “Tomb of the Four Heroes”.
-Hidden in the Black Crypt is the evil Estoroth Paingiver, a powerful cleric.
-He was banished to the crypt for committing unspeakable acts, but is now trying to break out.
+The player creates a party of four heroes, chosen from 4 different classes: fighter, cleric, magic-user, and druid.
+Your party will have to travel through the twenty-eight levels of the “Tomb of the Four Heroes” hidden in the Black Crypt is the evil Estoroth Paingiver, a powerful cleric.
+He was banished to the crypt for committing unspeakable acts but is now trying to break out.

 This game is one of the best early RPGs.
-The atmosphere is incredible.
+The gameplay is not so different from Dungeon Master or Eye of the Beholder, with first-person, pseudo-3D navigation of the dungeons.
+But the atmosphere is just incredible.
 You can hear the creatures sneaking up behind you.
-The graphics were fairly good for the time, it was one of the few games using the Extra Half-Bright graphics mode (EHB) of the Commodore Amiga to display 64 simultaneous colors on screen.
+The graphics were pretty good for the time; it was one of the few games using the Extra Half-Bright graphics mode (EHB) of the Commodore Amiga to display 64 simultaneous colors on screen.

 Review by: Manu

 Published: 18 January 2017 6:42 pm

 Amiga version 2.1 - Language: English - Size: 8.27 Mb